6point6/memgram/Readme.md

 # About

 `memgram` has been developed to aid with reverse engineering unknown file formats and memory structures.
-Custom data structures found when reverse engineering can be quickly described in an easily readable TOML-like format called a grammar. `memgram` reads a file containing a custom data structure, applies a grammar and displays formatted prettified output of data.
+Custom data structures found when reverse engineering can be quickly described in an easily readable TOML compliant format called a *grammar*. `memgram` reads a file containing a custom data structure, applies a grammar and displays formatted prettified output of data.

 `memgram` is heavily inspired by the hex editors:
 * [Synalyze It!](https://www.synalysis.net/)